Shubham-Hazra/CS293/lab2/lab2_part2/readme.txt

 I have defined a struct called journey which stores the start station, start time, finish station and finish time.
 I have fixed the sizes of the hash table and the array of journies.
-I have made the key of the dictionary as the start station. i have two new methods called insert and give_list.
+I have made the key of the dictionary as the start station.
+I have two new methods called insert and give_list.
 Insert is used to insert a new journey into the list of journies.
 Give_list returns the pointer to the array of journies.
 Then in Planner class I have implemented a dictionary and made 3 new methods.